 When you walk into any store, it’s clear that detergent is a huge business.
 Despite the seemingly limitless options, today’s customer is increasingly resorting to handmade detergents.
-This is especially true for parents with small children since reports indicate that detergent poisonings have increased by more than 20% since the introduction of the colourful cleaning “pods” that have inundated the market in recent years.
-(In 2016, poison control centres received complaints of 10,673 children aged 5 and under being exposed to excessively concentrated sachets of laundry detergent.
+This is especially true for parents with small children since reports indicate that detergent poisonings have increased by more than 20% since the introduction of the colorful cleaning “pods” that have inundated the market in recent years.
+(In 2016, poison control centers received complaints of 10,673 children aged 5 and under being exposed to excessively concentrated sachets of laundry detergent.

 Symptoms include vomiting, coughing, and gasping, as well as corneal abrasions caused by detergent seeping into the eyes; one kid died last year after ingesting a detergent pod.)
 While pods are undoubtedly convenient, they are also expensive, potentially increasing your cost-per-load by 50%.
 You probably spend between $0.13 and $0.40 every load, depending on the brand of powdered detergents, pods, or a mix of the two.
 The non-toxic, effective homemade dishwashing detergent detailed here costs around two pennies—yes, $0.02—per load.
 So, whether you want to save money, protect your family and the environment, or just know what you’re cleaning with, give it a try today.